OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 * The angular velocity of the first pole $\dot{q}_1 \in \mathcal{R}$                  $\\quad \\quad \mathrm{[\frac{rad}{s}]}$
 * The angular velocity of the second pole $\dot{q}_2 \in \mathcal{R}$                 $\\quad \mathrm{[\frac{rad}{s}]}$

 This choice of state is a minimal representation of the state of the system.
 All variables are scalar, and real numbers.
-We do not need to describe e.g. the position of the cart in y-direction as the cart can not move *upwards*.
+We do not need to describe e.g. the position of the cart in y-direction as the cart can not move *upwards* (only the poles).

 We collect all the state variables in a column vector as $x=[q_0, q_1, q_2, \dot{q}_0, \dot{q}_1, \dot{q}_2]^\top$, where ${}^\top$ is the symbol for the *transpose*.